jdlph/Path4GMNS/docs/source/usecases.md

 pg.output_agent_trajectory(network)
 ```

-If you have route_assignment.csv (i.e.columns) from a previous run or DTALite, you can bypass perform_column_generation() and directly load it to conduct simulation.
+If you have agent.csv (i.e.columns) from a previous run or DTALite, you can bypass perform_column_generation() and directly load it to conduct simulation.

 ```python
 import path4gmns as pg